-Wagon Tales Bacup / Analogue Farm
+Wagon Tales Community Heritage / Analogue Farm, Bacup

 ‘Analogue Farm is a community interest company based in a rural location in Rossendale connecting the arts, nature and heritage through events, exhibitions and participatory workshops.
 These draw upon and highlight the nature, folklore and history of our surrounding landscape.
 Our artistic approach focuses on ‘slow media’ – supposedly outmoded technologies and practices that involve direct tactile engagement with materials and the land.
 We understand plants, trees, wildlife and community as of utmost importance, aiming to benefit future generations beyond our lifetime.’